AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 *  Zend_HTTP replaced with laminas-http
 *  Zend_Validate replaced with laminas-validator

+### New default value for automatic redirects

+To improve performance, the default value for `generate_category_product_rewrites` in the [`app/code/Magento/CatalogURLRewrite/etc/config.xml`](https://github.com/magento/magento2/blob/2.4-develop/app/code/Magento/CatalogUrlRewrite/etc/config.xml#L12) file was changed from `1` to `0`.
+This change disables [automatic redirects](https://experienceleague.adobe.com/docs/commerce-admin/marketing/seo/url-rewrites/url-redirect-product-automatic.html) by default.

+The new default does not change existing records in the `catalog_url_rewrite_product_category` and `url_rewrite` database tables when upgrading to 2.4.6, but no new rewrites are added.
+However, manually changing this configuration setting after upgrading to 2.4.6 permanently deletes all rewrites with no ability to restore them.
+This may cause unresolved "category/product" type URL conflicts that you must resolve by updating URL keys manually.

 ### New system configuration for limiting products in grid

 <!-- AC-6425 -->